 Physical Therapy Guide to Diastasis Rectus Abdominis

-What is Diastasis Rectus Abdominis?
+What Is Diastasis Rectus Abdominis?

 How Does It Feel?

-- Low back or pelvic or hip pain.
+- Low back, pelvic, or hip pain.

-- Poor posture.
+- Poor trunk posture.

 - Feeling weak through the midsection.